Prepping Your Home Before Going On A Vacation

 If your home has a few lighting fixtures with timers, make sure that they’re set to turn on at the right time.
 This will help make it look like someone’s home so intruders can be put off from breaking into your home.

-Make a checklist of the things you need to do before you leave the house.
+Make a checklist of what you need to do before you leave the house.

 Since you won’t be coming back to your house right away, it’s important to make sure that everything is in proper order before you leave.
 This can guarantee that your home will still be in great shape once you get home.